Omianju/Authentication-auth.js/README.md

 ## 📚 Project Structure

-## 📁 Project Structure

-The project is organized into the following directories and files, each serving a specific purpose to maintain a clean and efficient codebase.

 ```plaintext
 ├── actions                   # Functions for performing various actions (e.g., fixes)
 ├── app                       # Main application components and layout